dog1912/swanctl-to-json/README.md

-# Convert swanctl output to json format

-This script outputs information from swanctl to json.
-This script can be used for monitoring in zabbix.
+# Zabbix_swanctl_template
-This repository was created for GNU/Linux Ubuntu 20.04.4 LTS servers.
+This template is designed to monitor swanctl.
+This repository was created for Zabbix 5.0

 ### Installation
+* Copy project
 `git clone https://github.com/dog1912/swanctl-to-json.git`
+* Import template
+* Copy userparameter_swanctl.conf in zabbix_agent configs folder (by default /etc/zabbix/zabbix_agentd.d/)
 ### Feedback
 Feel free to send bug reports and feature requests.
 If you are using this solution in production, please tell me to know it's being useful.